Seokhyeon315/latex-generator-ai/README.md

-# Latex-Generator-AI
+# Pro Formula Project

-This is a simple AI that generates LaTeX code for you.
+This is a project that generates LaTeX code for you.
 It is powered by Gemini AI made by Google.

-## Goals (Problem and Solution)

-1. **Problem**: Writing LaTeX code is hard and time-consuming.
-2. **Solution**: Use AI to generate LaTeX code for you.
-3. **Goal**: Make it easy for students and researchers to write LaTeX code.

 ## Tech Stacks